ericglau/HyperledgerBesuGenerators/besu-appsody-stacks/java-besu-plugins/README.md

 [Appsody](https://appsody.dev/) stack for developers writing Java plugins using the Hyperledger Besu Plugins API.

-Developers can initialize a sample project with a single command, and use another command start their development runtime entirely on a container.
+Developers can initialize a sample project based on [PluginsAPIDemo](https://github.com/PegaSysEng/PluginsAPIDemo) with a single command, and use another command to start their development runtime entirely on a container.
+Once the project is running, iterative development is enabled which will update the plugin when source changes are detected.

 ## Prerequisites
 * [Docker](https://www.docker.com/)